flink-extended/ai-flow/docs/content/user_guide/configuration.md

 ### Experimental Config
 #### High Availability
-HA is currently an experimental feature of Flink AI Flow.
+HA is currently an experimental feature of AI Flow.
 To use this feature, users must set `enable_ha` to be true in `aiflow_server.yaml`.
 ```yaml
 # High availability is disabled by default
 #enable_ha: false